ibbles/LearningUnreal/Niagara Emitter.md

 A Niagara Emitter is a piece of a [[Niagara System]].
-The emitter is responsible for spawning new particles.
+The emitter is responsible for spawning new particles and updating them each frame.
 An emitter consists of [[Niagara Module|Niagara Modules]].
 The modules define the behavior or the emitter.
 The modules are part of different stages that run at different times: